alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-from me is going to struggle to physically hurt me but somebody who lives in the same house as me is gonna have very little trouble doing that so this is all very upsetting there are horrible people in the world they do horrible things they might be living in
+from me is going to struggle to physically hurt me but somebody who lives in the same house as me is gonna have very little trouble doing that

+{% slide assume_worst_intent 15 %}

+so
+this is all very upsetting there are horrible people in the world they do horrible things they might be living in